DeclanChidlow/vale.rocks/src/posts/neovim.md

   o.cursorcolumn = true
   ```

-- **Mouse Handling:** Although sacrilege, I occasionally use my mouse with Neovim and therefore disable the annoying popups that tell me how to disable it.
+- **Mouse Handling:** Although sacrilege, I occasionally use my mouse with Neovim and therefore disable the annoying pop-ups that tell me how to disable it.

   ```lua
   a.nvim_command('aunmenu PopUp.How-to\\ disable\\ mouse')